 Greece officially requested on Wednesday a new 3-year programme from the European Stability Mechanism (ESM) and is expected to send to the institutions a detailed reform and measure agenda on Thursday.

 As agreed at Tuesday’s Eurogroup, the new Greek Finance Minister Euclid Tsakalotos sent a letter on Wednesday to the European Stability Mechanism (ESM) officially requesting a new 3-year programme.

-After dropping by more than 20 percent in each of the preceding two months, Greece’s trade deficit rose by 6.9 percent in March, according to the Hellenic Statistical Authority (ELSTAT).
+After rising in the preceding two months, Greece’s trade deficit plunged 24.2 percent in May, according to the Hellenic Statistical Authority (ELSTAT).

 The European Central Bank decided on Monday to maintain the Emergency Liquidity Assistance (ELA) limit for Greek banks at June 26 levels, when it was raised for the last time.
 This means that the ELA limit remains at around 89 billion euros.